ahmedkaludi/ads-for-wp/readme.txt

 == Description ==
 ADs for WP is an Advanced Ad Inserter solution built for WordPress & AMP.
 Easy to Use, Unlimited Incontent Ads, Adsense, Premium Features and more

+= Notice =

+AdsforWP has been depreciated but the innovation will be continued on another revolutionary plugin called WPQuads, so we recommend you to use [WPQuads](https://wordpress.org/plugins/quick-adsense-reloaded/).
+Regular development will be done here as well as customer support will be provided.

 = Features: =
 * NEW: Revcontent Ads Support